By kind permission of Hobson Farming Ltd

 Two busy days will be packed with competitions for many types of plough and styles of ploughing, and will climax when the top ploughmen are selected to represent England at the 2017 World Ploughing Contest and European Ploughing Championships.

-Following the British Championships on 10th & 11th September will be the 2016 World Ploughing Contest with competitors from over 30 world-wide countries.
+Following the British Championships on 8th & 9th September will be the 2016 World Ploughing Contest on 10th & 11th, with competitors from over 30 world-wide countries.
 (Click here for details)

-Supporting the event will be trade stands, shopping stalls, craft exhibits, vintage displays and demonstrations celebrating Britain’s agricultural heritage, a celebration of steam by the Steam Plough Club, horse ploughing and a host of other events to attract farmers, their families and people with a love of the countryside.
+Supporting the event will be trade stands, shopping stalls, craft exhibits, vintage displays and demonstrations celebrating a 'Century of Agriculture', a 'Celebration of Steam' by the Steam Plough Club, horse ploughing and a host of other events to attract farmers, their families and people with a love of the countryside.

 The Society of Ploughmen is a registered charity which is run by volunteers, and we organise the annual British National Ploughing Championships in a different part of the country each year.
 The World Ploughing Contest is held in a different part of the world each year and the last time it was in this country was in 2000 when the event was held in Lincolnshire.